Request parameters.

 An OTO (One-Triggers-the-Other) is an order list comprised of 2 orders.

-The first order is called the working order and must be LIMIT
+The first order is called the working order and must be LIMIT or LIMIT_MAKER.
+Initially, only the working order goes on the order book.

 The second order is called the pending order.
-It can be any order type except for MARKET
+It can be any order type except for MARKET orders using parameter quoteOrderQty.
+The pending order is only placed on the order book when the working order gets fully filled.

 If either the working order or the pending order is cancelled individually, the other order in the order list will also be canceled or expired.

-When the order list is placed, if the working order gets immediately fully filled, the placement response will show the working order as FILLED
+When the order list is placed, if the working order gets immediately fully filled, the placement response will show the working order as FILLED but the pending order will still appear as PENDING_NEW.
+You need to query the status of the pending order again to see its updated status.

-OTOs add 2 orders to the EXCHANGE_MAX_NUM_ORDERS
+OTOs add 2 orders to the EXCHANGE_MAX_NUM_ORDERS filter and MAX_NUM_ORDERS filter.

 Weight: 1